kaveeshkanwal23/Portfolio/README.md

 6. Domain Knowledge:
 Good knowledge of domains such as IoT, logistics & supply chain, telematics, maps routing, fleet & shipment management systems, CRMs, integration with 3rd party APIs, ERP and warehouse management systems, B2B SaaS, B2C, workforce management systems & international payments.

-Projects & Accomplishments:

-1. While working as a senior product manager with Ola Cabs in Bangalore, India, I was able to save USD ~1 million in annual routing APIs cost by migrating from Google maps to our in-house Ola maps.

-2. While working as product manager with Morningstar Inc in Gurgaon, India, I was able to :
-- Reduce the customer on-boarding time by more than 50% by building a self-serve B2B app.
-- Increase the total annual recurring revenue by ~12% from Australia and New Zealand markets.

-3. While working as product owner with MapmyIndia in Delhi, India, I was able to:
-- Increase the annual sales of IoT devices by about 20% by building a shipment & warehouse management system from scratch.
-- Reduced the # of steps required to create trips by about 40%.